High Holy Days Conference 2015

-What does one have when 140 Rabbis from all the streams of Judaism gather together?
-Not the start of a joke, but a day of learning and discussion that marks the start of preparations for the upcoming High Holy Days.
-The 2014 High Holy Days Conference, presented by the Board of Rabbis of The Jewish Federation of Greater Los Angeles and chaired this year by Rabbi Jason Weiner, is an annual event that offers rabbis from across the denominational spectrum an opportunity to listen to ideas, discuss texts and debate complex concepts with one another – all while absorbing ideas for their High Holy Days sermons.
+On Monday, August 10, more than 100 rabbis and rabbinic students from across Southern California and all the streams of Judaism gathered together for a day of learning and discussion that marked the start of preparations for the upcoming High Holy Days.
+The 2015 High Holy Days Conference, presented by the Board of Rabbis of The Jewish Federation of Greater Los Angeles and chaired this year by Rabbi Sarah Hronsky, is our largest annual event, offering rabbis from across the denominational spectrum an opportunity to discuss texts and learn with each other – all while gathering material for their High Holy Days sermons.

 In all these ways, it was a conference that addressed our people’s traditions and texts and the aspirations we have for a hopeful future.